Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Duality and Ambidexterity

 we obtain a commutative diagram

-where all the arrows are given by the appropriate left, right, or right-left base change transformations.
+where all the arrows are given by the appropriate left, right, or right-left mates.
 By precomposing this diagram with $\Delta_*$, we obtain the bottom right rectangle in the following commutative diagram:

 By \Cref{defn:duality}, the outermost rectangle is the desired commutative diagram.